Religious Observances

 Please utilize the table of dates when planning academic deadlines, committee meetings, events, or activities.
 To ensure that students, staff, and faculty are able to participate in University activities, we strongly encourage you to avoid scheduling in conflict with spiritual days of significance.

-Students who plan to observe religious holidays should submit the Religious Accommodations Form below to inform instructors of the day(s) they intend to be absent due to religious observance.
-You should submit the form for each course and each holiday within the first 20 days of class.
-Doing so allows enough time for you and your professors to prepare accordingly and/or have a discussion to “reach a mutually acceptable solution.”
-That stipulation is outlined in Policy 2.1.4.
+Students who plan to observe religious holidays should submit the Religious Accommodations Form to inform instructors of the day(s) they intend to be absent due to religious observance.
+Students are responsible for informing their instructors of an absence before the absence occurs with as much advance notice as possible Policy 2.2.4.
+Doing so allows enough time for you and your professors to prepare accordingly and/or have a discussion “to find a mutually agreeable resolution.”
+That stipulation is outlined in Policy 2.2.6.

 Staff and faculty who wish to observe religious holidays that occur during their typical days or times should work with their supervisors to find mutually acceptable solutions.
 They may consider the Work Schedules and Flex Time policy and other relevant University policies in their discussions.